Calaveras County, California Probate

 Filing Fees and Court Costs in Calaveras County

-• Court filing fees in Calaveras County are set by the Calaveras County Superior Court in San Andreas and include the initial petition fee, fees for Letters Testamentary or Letters of Administration, and charges for certified copies of court orders.
+- Court filing fees at the Calaveras County Superior Court in San Andreas include the petition fee, Letters Testamentary, and certified copies.

 The Probate Process in Calaveras County